Department: National Network of Libraries of Medicine, Pacific Southwest Region, Louise M. Darling Biomedical Library

 Position Availability: Immediately

-- Collaborates with other NNLM Coordinators and Librarians in planning, implementation and budgeting for educational needs of public health professionals in the region.
+- Collaborates with other NNLM Coordinators and Librarians in planning, implementation and budgeting for educational needs of health care professionals, consumers, and library staff in the region.

 - Exhibits at regional and local conferences and meetings reaching NNLM PSR target populations, and submits presentation proposals aimed at providing education about NLM and NIH resources.

 - Contributes information via the NNLM PSR blogs, social media, and website to promote current awareness in NLM, NIH, and NNLM information resources and tools.

 - Assists as needed with other NNLM PSR outreach and network activities to promote NNLM and NLM resources, programs, and services.

 - ALA-accredited Master’s Degree in Library or Information Science OR significant graduate-level coursework toward such a degree OR equivalent education and experience (subject expertise combined with professional library education and/or experience).

 - Experience in planning and delivering educational services in various formats, including course management systems.